 He continues: “One of the major themes throughout THE KILLING recordings is that suffering is inherent to life itself.
 Try what you will, but it’s going to get you one way or another.
 Denial may work for some, but it’s not a viable solution for us all, especially given the complexity of today’s world.
 We believe recognition and action are the way forward.
 That’s how we’ll grow stronger and happier as a species.”

-The band has been growing steadily since the release of their first EP, ATARAXIS, in 2018, which yielded the Top 30 BDS Active Rock singles “Area” and “Becoming.”
+The band has been growing steadily since the release of their first EP, ATARAXIS, in 2018.
+That EP yielded Top 30 BDS Active Rock singles “Area” and “Becoming“, which received placements on key Hard Rock & Metal playlists on all major streaming services.
+Zero Theorem has accumulated more than 7 million audio streams of their music to date.
 The band toured extensively throughout 2019, playing more than 80 shows, including opening for Nonpoint and Hyro The Hero, as well as a headlining club tour.